 - Infection (bacteria, virus, fungus, parasite, or protozoa)—May decrease your body's ability to fight infection.

-A nurse or other trained health professional will give you methylprednisolone. methylprednisolone may be given through a needle placed in one of your veins, as a shot into a muscle or joint, or as a shot into a lesion on your skin.
+A nurse or other trained health professional will give you methylprednisolone.
+It may be given through a needle placed into one of your veins, as a shot into a muscle or joint, or as a shot into a lesion on your skin.

 Your doctor may give you a few doses of methylprednisolone until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-Your doctor will check your progress closely while you are receiving methylprednisolone.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
+It is very important that your doctor check you or your child's progress at regular visits to make sure methylprednisolone is working properly and to decide if you should continue to receive it.
 Blood or urine tests may be needed to check for unwanted effects.

-If you are using methylprednisolone for a long time, the skin at the injection site may become slightly depressed or wrinkled.
-Talk to your doctor if you notice any of these changes at the injection site: depressed or indented skin; or pain, redness, or sloughing (peeling) of the skin.
+If you are receiving methylprednisolone for a long time, the skin at the injection site may become slightly depressed or wrinkled.
+Talk to your doctor if you notice any of these changes at the injection site: depressed or indented skin, or pain, redness, or sloughing (peeling) of the skin.

-Using too much of methylprednisolone or using it for a long time may increase your risk of having adrenal gland problems.
-Talk to your doctor right away if you have more than one of these symptoms while you are using methylprednisolone: blurred vision; dizziness or fainting; a fast, irregular, or pounding heartbeat; increased thirst or urination; irritability; or unusual tiredness or weakness.
+Receiving too much of methylprednisolone or receiving it for a long time may increase your and your child's risk of having adrenal gland problems.
+Talk to your doctor right away if you or your child have more than one of these symptoms while receiving methylprednisolone: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

-methylprednisolone may cause you to get more infections than usual.
+Methylprednisolone may cause you or your child to get more infections than usual.
 Avoid people who are sick or have infections and wash your hands often.
-If you are exposed to chickenpox or measles, tell your doctor right away.
-If you start to have a fever, chills, sore throat, or any other sign of an infection, call your doctor right away.
+If you or your child are exposed to chickenpox or measles, tell your doctor right away.
+If you or your child start to have a fever, chills, sore throat, or any other sign of an infection, call your doctor right away.